splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-chef.rst

      - Path to the Splunk OpenTelemetry Java agent.
 The default path is provided by the ``splunk-otel-auto-instrumentation`` package.
 If the path is changed from the default value, the path should be an existing file on the node.
 The specified path is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
 The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
      - ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``
    * - ``auto_instrumentation_resource_attributes``
-     - Configure the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prod``.
+     - Configure the OpenTelemetry instrumentation resource attributes, for example, ``deployment.environment=prd``.
 The specified resource attributes are added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
 The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
      - ``''``
    * - ``auto_instrumentation_service_name``
      - Explicitly sets the service name for the instrumented Java application, for example, ``my.service``.
 By default, the service name is automatically derived from the arguments of the Java executable on the node.
 However, if this variable is set to a non-empty value, the value overrides the derived service name and is added to the ``/usr/lib/splunk-instrumentation/instrumentation.conf`` configuration file on the node.
 The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.